 The examination procedures and processes have seen near hundred per cent automation.
 From the registration of the candidates to the declaration of results, all processes are automated, using the indigenous software available at the Office of the Controller of Examinations.
 All these reforms have resulted in zero error, speedy processing of results, transparency and reduction in paper work.
 During the Covid -19 period the institute conducted the online examination and entrance examination for various programmes were conducted through proctored system.

-Several reforms have been introduced to elicit higher order thinking skills among the students through the enhancement of quality of the question paper by duly adopting revised Bloom's Taxonomy norms.
+Several reforms have been introduced to elicit higher order thinking skills among the students through setting up high standardquestion papersby duly adopting revised Bloom's Taxonomy norms.